nicholasgillespie/portfolio-design/docs/project/progress_log.md

 ## Project Duration

-The Portfolio Developer project was actively developed over a period of 4 days, starting on June 10, 2024, and concluding on June 15, 2024.
+The Portfolio Design project was actively developed over a period of 4 days, starting on June 10, 2024, and concluding on June 15, 2024.

 ## 2024-06-10 - Afternoon